VFPX/Thor/Docs/NewsItems/Item_47.md

 ### Business Object Examples

-* Example #1 is that of a object that is referenced globally in code.
+* Example #1 is that of an object that is referenced globally in code.
 Here's the definition in the table for one such object named goKTrack:

 ![](Images/Item_47_goKTrack.png)